divya989178/Comparative-Evaluation-of-Methods-and-Models-For-Multi-label-Classification-in-Historical-dataset/README.md

 The repository consists of results, data used for the study, and code for all the methods.

+The direct and indirect codes are adaptation from https://github.com/ridiculouz/LLMaAA/tree/main and https://github.com/trister95/direct-and-indirect-annotation

 INFORMATION ON THE DIRECT AND INDIRECT CODE: